hivepoint/navu-docs/sidebar-layout.md

 Based on the *layout theme* selection, Navu will inject CSS in the `<head>` of your page.
 This CSS lays out the sidebar in different screen widths.

-If you selected **Custom**, then no CSS is injected.
-And the Website developers are responsible of customizing the layout.
+If you selected **Custom**, then no CSS is injected, and the Website developers are responsible of customizing the layout.
 By default the Sidebar will appear `position: fixed` docked to the right of the screen.

 ### Additional CSS